 … further, the addition or subtraction always occurs in each of the four cases.
 These two conditions are necessary to have a circular movement of a sum of money, Z’, per interval.
 [CWL 15, 163]

 … one may begin at any function to move in either direction.
 One may begin anywhere because the total movement is circular.
 One may move in either direction, for one may ask where the money goes or where it is coming from. … (all movements) occur within the same interval; the condition of a circulation is satisfied if they occur within the interval; and the condition of a circulation is the one condition required.
 [CWL 15, 165]

 Government spending purports to promote the economic, social, and cultural overhead of the community.
 Exceptional expenditures may be funded by floating loans, but loans mean payments of interest and amortization.
 Ultimately, then, if not immediately, government revenues come from taxes.
 [CWL 15, 173]

 Deficit spending arises when government expenditure exceeds its revenues.
 It may be represented by payments made to the circuits from the redistributional area in excess of payments made from the circuits to the redistributional area.
 [CWL 15, 173-74]

 In each of these cases the balance of the circuits is upset.
 In the former case, the basic circuit is being drained of funds while the surplus circuit is invited to expand or inflate or deposit in excess in the redistributional area.
 In the latter case the surplus circuit is being drained of funds while the basic circuit is invited to expand or inflate or enter the redistributional market.
 [CWL 174-75]

-As both Aristotle and Lonergan acknowledged, forms are grasped by mind in images.
+As both Aristotle and Lonergan acknowledged, forms – such as those represented by the Diagram of Rates of Flow – are grasped by mind in images.

 τα μεν ουν ειδη το νοητικον εν τοις φαντασμασι νοει